BuiltonDev/gatsby-source-builton/README.md

 # gatsby-source-builton

-This source plugin for using your [BuiltOn](https://builton.dev)'s data in a Gatsby website.
+This is a source plugin for using your data from [BuiltOn](https://builton.dev) in a Gatsby website.

 ## Installation